Learn Backbone.js Completely

 Prerequisite: JavaScript knowledge of 5/10

-In this post, I provide you with a roadmap that I myself have used (indeed, I have refined it for this article) to learn Backbone.js thoroughly.
-It should take just about 30 hours to complete this short, but thorough course.
+Below, I provide you with a comprehensive study guide that I myself have used (indeed, I have refined it for this article) to learn Backbone.js properly.
+This study guide should take just about 30 hours to complete.

-After I learned Backbone.js, the first application I built was the following eCommerce web application for a client—a startup.
-I built the entire app, including the shopping cart, with Backbone.js and Node.js:
+[sc:mongodb-book] After I learned Backbone.js, the first application I built was an eCommerce web application for a client—a startup.
+I built the entire app, including the shopping cart, with Backbone.js and Node.js.

-Backbone.js is neither difficult to learn nor difficult to use, and the time you will spend learning to use this serviceable framework will be well worth it, for you will learn how to properly build modern, single-page web applications and simultaneously see your market value as a JS developer rise.
-Moreover, you will build JS applications considerably faster than you ever have.
+Backbone.js is neither difficult to learn nor difficult to use, and the time you will spend learning to use this serviceable framework will be well worth it, for you will learn how to use one of the most popular front-end frameworks and learn how to build modern web applications on the front end.
+In addition, you will see your market value as a JavaScript developer rise, since Backbone.js developers are in high demand.

 Before we Continue

 I chose Backbone.js for the aforementioned eCommerce web application because I had only a few days to learn a JS framework and I needed a proven JS framework since I was developing a web application for a client.
-And at the time, which was just a few months ago, Backbone.js had the more thorough documentation and the most active community of all the JS MV* (some are MVC and others are MV-”Whatever”) frameworks.
-In addition, Backbone.js has the most impressive list of real websites and web applications built with the framework.
-It is the most proven of the noted JS frameworks, as of this writing.
+And at that time (around 2012) Backbone.js had the more thorough documentation and the most active community of all the front-end JavaScript frameworks.
+In addition, Backbone.js had the most impressive list of real websites and web applications built with the framework.

 What is Backbone.js?